 Our founding partners Bonnie & Bandit started the colony at Stonham with offspring Zulu & Mali, and early in April the following year produced their first four youngsters - we couldn't resist calling them Eeny, Meeny, Miny & Moe - and since then the family grew to sixteen!
 Sadly, both Mum & Dad are no longer with us and three of our mob now live separately but the remaining eleven are an entertaining bunch which continue to fulfil their family duties with gusto and charm.

 Meerkat feeding sessions are held daily in Summer at 11:00 and 3:00pm, and 11.00am and 3.00pm in Winter, weather and other conditions permitting.

 Participants in our Meerkat Encounters are advised that our troop are a very friendly and inquisitive bunch, but they have very scratchy claws!
 So, we suggest you wear clothing and footwear that covers arms and legs, and open-toed sandals are not a good idea - meerkats are great toe-nibblers!
-Also, Meerkat Encounters are not advised for women in pregnancy and please note that parents are responsible for the care and good behavior of their children.
+Meerkat Encounters are not advised for women in pregnancy and please note that parents are responsible for the care and good behavior of their children.